NIO Inc ADR (NIO) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for NIO is $80.58, which is $1.86 above the current market price.
-The public float for NIO is 1.57B, and currently, shorts hold a 10.49% of that float.
-The average trading volume for NIO on January 02, 2024 was 49.79M shares.
+The average price point forecasted by analysts for NIO Inc ADR (NIO) is $79.01, which is $1.88 above the current market price.
+The public float for NIO is 1.57B, and currently, short sellers hold a 10.49% ratio of that floaft.
+The average trading volume of NIO on January 08, 2024 was 51.14M shares.

 NIO’s Market Performance

-NIO’s stock has seen a 1.19% increase for the week, with a 17.19% rise in the past month and a -3.07% fall in the past quarter.
-The volatility ratio for the week is 6.39%, and the volatility levels for the past 30 days are at 5.85% for NIO Inc ADR The simple moving average for the past 20 days is 5.53% for NIO’s stock, with a -7.25% simple moving average for the past 200 days.
+NIO’s stock has seen a -14.53% decrease for the week, with a 8.48% rise in the past month and a -6.93% fall in the past quarter.
+The volatility ratio for the week is 4.84%, and the volatility levels for the past 30 days are at 5.77% for NIO Inc ADR The simple moving average for the past 20 days is -2.16% for NIO’s stock, with a -12.24% simple moving average for the past 200 days.

-Volatility was left at 5.85%, however, over the last 30 days, the volatility rate increased by 6.39%, as shares surge +19.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.12% upper at present.
+Volatility was left at 5.77%, however, over the last 30 days, the volatility rate increased by 4.84%, as shares surge +4.00% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.37% lower at present.

-During the last 5 trading sessions, NIO rose by +1.48%, which changed the moving average for the period of 200-days by +0.53% in comparison to the 20-day moving average, which settled at $8.14.
-In addition, NIO Inc ADR saw -6.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NIO fell by -14.53%, which changed the moving average for the period of 200-days by -13.05% in comparison to the 20-day moving average, which settled at $8.25.
+In addition, NIO Inc ADR saw -11.14% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NIO